day 2—arch-itecture at its finest

 “Well, I guess we don’t have to wait any longer,” Trent laughed.
 “Let’s go explore some shops.”

-We put Charlie back in the van and ducked into Tumbleweed, looking for a way to commemorate this part of our journey.
-We’d decided long ago to collect stickers from our stops to eventually cover a cooler, but I also wanted to start gathering art for our future home.
+We returned Charlie to the van and hurried into Tumbleweed, seeking a way to commemorate this significant part of our journey.
+We had made a long-standing decision to collect stickers from our stops to eventually cover a cooler, but I also yearned to gather art for our future home.

 The shop offered a variety of options: brightly painted landscapes, abstract wire sculptures, and vivid photographs.
 A brick casting of the La Sal Mountains juxtaposed with crimson arches caught my eye.
 We chose a Moab sticker and a few postcards to mail from the post office nearby.

-By 11:00, we were headed toward Arches, despite knowing it was the Saturday after Christmas—a tourist-heavy dilemma.
+By 11:00, we were headed toward Arches, despite knowing it was the Saturday after Christmas.
 As we pulled up to the entrance, traffic came to a standstill beside a sign that read: 1-hour wait from this point.

 We both sighed.
-“I guess everyone else had the same idea.”
+“I guess everyone had the same idea.”

-Thankfully, the sign was a bit off—it only took 45 minutes to reach the front.
+Thankfully, it only took 45 minutes to reach the front.

 A park ranger in his mid-fifties greeted us with a friendly smile.
 “Good morning!
 Welcome to Arches National Park.
 Do you have a Park Pass with you today?”